-Preliminary engineering is complete but may need to be revisited at a future date.
+An Alternatives Analysis (to be completed in 2021) is being performed to evaluate potential alternatives.
+Prior preliminary engineering was completed but may need to be revisited at a future date.
 The SR-91 Sixth General Purpose Lane Addition is currently discussed in the SR-91 CIP environmental document for the SR-91 that was completed in 2012.

-Anticipated project completion and cost are to be determined.
+Anticipated project completion and cost are to be determined